Complete Guide to Buying the Best Industrial Air Compressor

 Pressure, Capacity and Flow Rate

-Air pressure is measured in pounds per square inch and represents the air pressure the compressor delivers.
-Higher PSI indicates a larger volume of air compressed per minute.
-Most compressors offer pressures ranging from 100 to 175 PSI, but the required air pressure depends on the typical air consumption of the tools used at the same time.
+Air pressure is measured in pounds per square inch (PSI) and represents the air pressure the compressor delivers at a certain airflow (CFM).
+Most industrial air compressors offer pressures ranging from 100 to 175 PSI.

 Maximum CFM Usage